-- Set the members of each name component. - Call to_name() on the initial naming context and supply a StringName argument.
-This operation converts the supplied string to a Name sequence.

-Setting name component Given the loan account objects shown earlier, you can set the name for an members unsecured personal loan as follows: Example 50: Initializing Name components CosNaming::Name name(2); name.length(2); name[0].id = CORBA::string_dup("Loans"); name[0].kind = CORBA::string_dup(""); name[1].id = CORBA::string_dup("Personal"); name[1].kind = CORBA::string_dup("unsecured"); Converting a stringname to a The name shown in the previous example can also be set in a more straightforward way by calling to_name() on the initial naming context (see name "Obtaining the Initial Naming Context" on page 503): Example 51: Using to name() to initialize a Name // get initial naming context CosNaming::NamingContextExt_var root_cxt = ...; CosNaming::Name_var name;

-name = root_cxt->to_name("Loans/Personal.unsecured");

-The to_name() operation takes a string argument and returns a CosNaming::Name, which the previous example sets as follows:
+Initializing a Name Set the meCall to_n. embers of each name ame() on the initial ame sequence in one of two we component. naming context and supply a verts the supplied string to a t StringName Setting name component members Given the loan account objects shown earlier, you can set the name for an unsecured personal loan as follows: Example 50: Initializing Name components name.length(name[0].id = name[0].kind name[1].id = CORBA::string_d = CORBA::string_d CORBA::string_d dup(""); Converting a stringname to a name The name shown in the previous example can also be set in a more straightforward way by calling to_name() on the initial naming context (see "Obtaining the Initial Naming Context" on page 496): Example 51: U Ising to_name() to it iitialize a Name // get initial naming context CosNaming::NamingContextExt_var root_cxt =; CosNaming::Name_var name; name = root_cxt->to_name("Loans/Personal.unsecured"); The to_name() operation takes a string argument and returns a CosNaming::Name, which the previous example sets as follows: Index id kind 0 Loans 1 Personal unsecured